 ABOUT HISTORIC SHIPS IN BALTIMORE

-Located in the heart of Baltimore's Inner Harbor, Historic Ships in Baltimore is the steward of two historic U.S. Navy vessels: the US Sloop-of-War CONSTELLATION and the US submarine TORSK.
-CONSTELLATION is the last all-sail warship built by the U.S. Navy and has an historic provenance dating back to the 1797 frigate CONSTELLATION built in Baltimore.
-USS TORSK, a WWII era Tench class "fleet boat" submarine, sank the last two Japanese enemy combatants and holds the record for the most dives of any US submarine.
-Also under the care of Historic Ships are the US Coast Guard Cutter TANEY, the last ship still afloat to witness the Japanese attack on Pearl Harbor, Lightship 116 Chesapeake, which marked the entrance to the Chesapeake and Delaware Bays, and the Seven Foot Knoll Lighthouse, built in 1856 to mark the entrance to the Patapsco River and Baltimore Harbor.
-As significant symbols of our nation's maritime heritage, the non-profit organization plays a key role in the heritage and cultural landscape within the City of Baltimore and strives to raise awareness throughout Maryland and the United States of these important elements of our nation's history.
-For more information, visit www.historicships.org.
+Located in the heart of Baltimore's Inner Harbor, Historic Ships in Baltimore is the steward of two historic US Navy vessels: the US Sloop-of-War CONSTELLATION and the US Submarine TORSK.
+CONSTELLATION is the last all-sail warship built by the US Navy and has an historic provenance dating back to the 1797 frigate CONSTELLATION built in Baltimore.
+USS TORSK, a WWII era Tench class "fleet boat" submarine, sank the last two Japanese enemy combatants of the war and holds the record for the most dives of any American submarine.
+Also under the care of Historic Ships are the US Coast Guard Cutter WHEC 37, the last ship still afloat to witness the Japanese attack on Pearl Harbor, the lightship LS116 Chesapeake, which marked the entrance to the Chesapeake and Delaware Bays, and the Seven Foot Knoll Lighthouse, built in 1856 to mark the entrance to the Patapsco River and Baltimore Harbor.
+The non-profit organization plays a key role in the cultural landscape within the City of Baltimore and strives to raise awareness throughout Maryland and the United States by preserving these significant symbols of our nation's maritime heritage.
+For more information, please visit: WWW.HISTORICSHIPS.ORG.

 ABOUT THE UNITED STATES NAVY AND MARINE CORPS TEAM

 The Department of the Navy recruits, trains, equips, and organizes to deliver combat ready Naval forces to win conflicts and wars while maintaining national security and deterrence through sustained forward presence.
-The U.S. Navy and Marine Corps Team are deployed around the world during peacetime and during conflicts.
+The US Navy and Marine Corps Team are deployed around the world during peacetime and during conflicts.
 The Navy and Marine Corps team also supports humanitarian assistance and disaster relief efforts.
-Forward presence allows the U.S. Navy and Marine Corps team to do what needs to be done, when called upon to do it.
-The service members participating in the Maryland Fleet week are warfighters first who train to be ready to operate forward to preserve peace, protect commerce, and deter aggression.
+Forward presence allows the US Navy and Marine Corps team to do what needs to be done when called upon to do it.
+The service members participating in Maryland Fleet Week are warfighters first who train to be ready to operate forward to preserve peace, protect commerce, and deter aggression.
+For more information, please visit: WWW.NAVY.MIL

 The Maryland Office of Tourism is an agency within the Maryland Department of Commerce.
-Visitors to the state spent $18.1 billion on travel-related expenses in 2018.
-The Maryland tourism industry also generated $2.5 billion in state and local taxes, and provided Marylanders with more than 150,000 jobs.
-For more information, go to www.visitmaryland.org.
+Visitors to the state spent $16.4 billion on travel-related expenses in 2021.
+The Maryland tourism industry also generated $2.1 billion in state and local taxes, essentially saving each Maryland household $923 in annual taxes, and directly supported Marylanders with nearly 113,000 jobs.
+For more information, please visit: WWW.VISITMARYLAND.ORG

 ABOUT VISIT BALTIMORE